Azure/azure-sdk-for-net/sdk/digitaltwins/Azure.DigitalTwins.Core/samples/Readme.md

 ```

 #### **Query Builder V2**
 The `DigitalTwinsQueryBuilderV2` object is another way to construct queries.
-This version differs from `V1` through the usage of [LINQ expressions](https://docs.microsoft.com/dotnet/api/system.linq.expressions.expression?view=net-5.0) and a generic type to help build intelligently build queries.
+This version differs from `V1` through the usage of [LINQ expressions](https://docs.microsoft.com/dotnet/api/system.linq.expressions.expression?view=net-5.0) and a generic type to help intelligently build queries.

 Consider the `ConferenceRoom` class defined below:
 ```C# Snippet:DigitalTwinsQueryBuilderConferenceRoom